Food Lion opens new store in Summerville; to add 5 more in Charleston area with Bi-Lo buys

 "I’m proud to welcome my neighbors and family to shop with us and experience our expansive assortment and variety throughout our store," he said.
 "I look forward to seeing new faces, welcoming old friends and serving my community at our new location."

-The new stores offers an extensive product assortment, including in-store, fresh-cut fruit and vegetables, “grab-and-go” meal options and a variety of catering selections.
-The supermarket's To-Go service is also offered at the new location.
-It allows customer to order items online and pick them up at the store.
+The new store offers an extensive product assortment, including in-store, fresh-cut fruits and vegetables, “grab-and-go” meal options and a variety of catering selections.
+The supermarket's To-Go service is also offered at the new location, allowing shoppers to order items online for pickup at the store.

-A variety of local products also are offered, including Lillie’s of Charleston, beer from Palmetto Brewing Co. and Italian sauces from Porzio’s.
+A variety of local products also are offered, including items from Lillie’s of Charleston, beer from Palmetto Brewing Co. and Italian sauces from Porzio’s.

 When construction started in the spring on the new store, it was the chain's 17th in the Charleston region.